sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 ## Global service account tokens

-> NOTE: This section describes functionality added in Sourcegraph 3.27, and which is only accessible for site admins.
+> NOTE: This section describes functionality added in Sourcegraph 3.27, and which is only accessible to **site administrators**.

 ### Do I need to add a global service account token?